errantmind/errantmind.github.io/_posts/2018-02-04-longbrain.md

 * Tastes good with absolutely no sweeteners
 * Personally vetted, highest quality ingredients

 The recipe below is the result of several iterations and adjustments.
 I liked it so much I decided to name it 'LongBrain' after the effects I observed: sustained mental clarity and energy for several hours.
 It also tastes really good.
-At the time of publishing this article I have prepared it at three+ days a week for several months with no noticeable negative side-effects
+At the time of publishing this article I have prepared it three+ days a week for several months with no noticeable negative side-effects

 ### Ingredient Selection